 Achieving your dream of becoming a CPA in Iowa is certainly possible if you study and work hard.
 As with all states, Iowa’s requirements for becoming a CPA are rigorous and include educational and practical experience components.

-Iowa’s State Board of Accountancy requires all CPAs to have a minimum of a bachelor’s degree and at least 150 semester hours of college credit.
+Iowa’s State Board of Accountancy requires all CPAs to have a minimum of a Bachelor of Science and at least 150 semester hours of college credit.
 It is crucial that your degree or accounting program has the proper accreditation.
 United States schools must have accreditation from the American Assembly of Collegiate Schools of Business.
 If your degree came from a foreign school, it requires validation from the National State Boards of Accountancy (NASBA) International Evaluation Services or the Foreign Academic Credential Services, Inc. (FACS).
 Either of these bodies determines whether you can sit for the Uniform CPA Exam.

 Students have several options when it comes to the required 150 semester hours of college credit.
 The first is obtaining a graduate degree in accounting from an accredited program.
 The second option allows students who have earned a graduate business degree from an accredited program that includes at least 24 semester hours in accounting including the following subjects: